mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

-January 23, 2020
+January 27, 2020
 - Introduce initial support for IModules (instructor-developed labs).
 See docs/imodules.pdf.
-- Fix broken LABTAINER_DIR env variable within update-labtainer
+- Fix broken LABTAINER\_DIR env variable within update-labtainer
+- Fix access mode on accounting.txt file in ACL lab (had become rw-r-r).
+Use explicit chmod in fixlocal.sh.

 January 14, 2020
 - Port framework and gradelab to Python3 (existing Python2 labs will not change)